-Highly Strung has eclectic taste and will play anything that takes band members’ fancy, with no shortage of ideas on its future playlists.
+The Fox Street Funomenon has eclectic taste and will play anything that takes band members’ fancy, with no shortage of ideas on its future playlists (thanks Brian).

-Keith Lightfoot writes about life, love, family, home and heaven.
-His words and his music describe what many people feel and what most are reluctant to talk about.
-Keith’s stage presence is well documented and his ability to immediately connect with his audience has people tapping their feet and singing along even if they have not heard his songs before.
+His original songs are about life, love, family, home and heaven, and his words often describe what many people feel and what most are reluctant to talk about.
+Keith’s enthusiastic stage presence is well documented through videos and live performances.

-Keith's ukulele training videos and speaking videos are popular on youtube and using his enthusiastic attitude he has performed live and inspired audiences locally and internationally.
+Keith's ukulele training videos and speaking videos are very popular on youtube.
+He has performed live and inspired audiences locally and internationally.